 The trick is to invest your money better and buy it whole, use every portion, and save some serious dough (click here to read more about buying whole cuts of meat).

 You can usually find a local grocery store selling whole beef tenderloin for cheaper prices around Christmas time.
 I like to cut to my tenderloin into steaks for filet mignon and a nice chunk to roast.
-For the roast, I use Alton Brown’s method.
-Below you will find my notes from his recipe.
-For the full recipe, visit Food Network’s website.
+For the roast, I use Alton Brown’s method – the topic of today’s post.

 Recipe Grade: A-